Spectere/Wadinator/README.md

 ## Limitations

-The Wadinator's complevel detection behaved as expected on the author's system, using an admittedly narrow test suite (~20 WADs).
-More testing will be needed to fully determine its reliability.
+The Wadinator's complevel detection behaves as expected, both against a fairly healthy test suite as well after considerable real-world testing and refinement, though there is still likely some room for improvement.

 The Wadinator currently only returns complevels 2, 3, 9, 11, and 21.
 Most of
 the others are difficult to determine with any degree of certainty.